 Reasonable accommodations requested by qualified individuals with disabilities will be made in accordance with the Americans with Disabilities Act (ADA) of 1990, as amended by the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

 Conditions of Employment

-- The Library Public Services Area Manager must be willing to work flexible hours and rotating shifts, including some evening and weekend hours, as well as travel to outside meetings on occasion.
+- Must be willing and able to work flexible hours and rotating shifts, including some evening and weekend hours, as well as travel to outside meetings on occasion.

 - Master's degree in library science from a library school accredited at the graduate level by the American Library Association (ALA).